RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 usually used for character animation.
 Linear interpolation creates more of a robotic movement.

-Godot supports two loop modes, which affect the animation if it's set to
+Rebel Engine supports two loop modes, which affect the animation if it's set to
 loop:

 .. figure:: img/animation_track_loop_modes.png